Coherence Co

 For the problem that keeps coming back.

 Does this describe your situation?You have a problem in your function that keeps coming back.
 You have tried to fix it more than once.
-Each time, you thought it was resolved.
-Each time, it has surfaced again in a slightly different form.The problem looks like a people issue, so you work with the people.
-It resurfaces.
+Each time you thought it was resolved.
+Each time it came back, in a slightly different form.The problem looks like a people issue, so you work with the people.
+It comes back.
 It looks like a process issue, so you redesign the process.
-It resurfaces.
-The frustration is not that you have failed to act.
-The frustration is that the problem is behaving as if it has a mind of its own.That is because the condition producing it is operating at a level underneath the symptom.
-The Review names that condition and gives you a concrete first move to test it.
+It comes back.
+The frustration is not that you have not acted.
+It is that nothing you try makes it stop.That is because what is producing the problem sits underneath the part you can see.
+The Recurring Problem Review names that condition and gives you one concrete move to test it.

 What you get

-• 90-minute discovery session with Michaela, delivered online via Microsoft Teams
+• A 90-minute session with Michaela, online via Microsoft Teams

-How the discovery worksThe session runs across three domains: leadership, systems and culture.Recurring problems are almost always produced by a condition in one of them, sometimes more than one.
-The diagnostic identifies which domain the producing condition sits in, then applies the right lens to name what is holding the pattern in place.The condition named is usually specific e.g. authority boundaries that were never explicit; governance forums producing discussion rather than decisions; honesty that has become unsafe to speak.The written finding is structured in three sections.
-Pattern: the problem as you are carrying it, read back with diagnostic precision.
-Condition: the specific producing condition, named, and why the previous attempts haven't worked.
-First move: one concrete action you can take in the next two weeks, doable without executive approval or organisational change.If at the end of the session you do not have a named condition and a concrete first move, there is no fee.If the diagnosis reveals the problem is systemic and the right response is a full engagement this will be included in the written finding.
+How the review worksThe session runs across three domains: leadership, systems and culture.Recurring problems usually come from a condition in one of these, sometimes more than one.
+The session finds which one, and names what is keeping the pattern in place.The condition is usually specific.
+For example: authority boundaries that were never made explicit; governance meetings that produce discussion rather than decisions; honesty that has become unsafe to speak.The written finding has three parts.
+Pattern: the problem as you are living it, named clearly.
+Condition: what is actually producing it, and why earlier attempts have not held.
+First move: one concrete action one concrete action you can take in the next two weeks, without executive sign-off or organisational change.If at the end of the session you do not have a named condition and a concrete first move, there is no fee.If the problem turns out to be systemic and needs a full engagement, that is said plainly in the written finding.

-Copyright © 2026 Coherence Co Ltd - All Rights Reserved.
+Copyright © 2026 Coherence Co · All rights reserved.

 Sometimes the organisation does not need advice.